ar-pa/HMC-manual/README.md

 If when you submit a solution it keeps turning with no result inside after a minute, there is a problem with your checker.
 Try fixing compile errors or time limits with the checker.

 ### Test generation
+* There are no restrictions on the number of test cases.
+Go ahead and make good enough test cases.
+Sometimes it's reachable with five test cases, sometimes with a hundred.
 * Never generate test cases on your machine and upload them.
 * Use generator using [testlib](http://codeforces.com/testlib) for generating test cases.
 * Don't use multiple-test generator.
 This type of generator could not be used in stressing.